 People who work in industries that use benzene are at the most risk of exposure to the highest levels of the chemical.
 In 1987, the government significantly lowered the benzene exposure limit in the workplace.
-Medical research suggests the allowed amount in 2018 is still too high.
+Medical research suggests the current allowed amount is still too high.

 Benzene is a liquid compound.
 It is colorless, toxic and flammable.
 It has a sweet, gasoline-like aroma.
-But breathing it can cause serious complications including leukemia and nerve damage.
+Breathing it can cause serious complications, including leukemia and nerve damage.

 Oil companies add benzene to gasoline to boost octane.
-It gives gasoline much of its aroma.
+It gives gasoline much of its smell.
 The chemical is also found in car exhaust.

 Benzene is used to make other chemicals, as well.
 Manufacturers rely on benzene for products ranging from medicine to industrial solvents.

 Most benzene exposure happens when people breathe in air containing benzene.
 People can also absorb it as a liquid through their skin.
-This can happen if people spill gasoline or solvents on themselves.
+This can happen if they spill gasoline or solvents on themselves.

 Benzene exposure usually happens in an industrial setting, but an act as simple as filling a gas tank can result in low-level exposure.

 Chemical and petroleum industry workers may face long-term exposure.
-Mechanics and other people who work around engines, fuel or oil also face exposure risks.
+Mechanics and other people who work around engines, fuel or oil face exposure risks.
+This can also occur on military bases that use benzene as a solvent, and service members as well as civilian workers may be at risk.